keebio/keebio-docs/docs/quefrency-build-guide.md

 All the switches installed and soldered in.

+## Test/flash Pro Micro

 ![](assets/images/quefrency/J5FGu3J.jpg)

 Time to install the Pro Micro now that the switches have been soldered in.

 ![](assets/images/quefrency/LLAJ1tE.jpg)

-Flash those pro micros!
+[Flash those pro micros](flashing-firmware.md)!
 We want to be sure they work before we install them.

 ![](assets/images/quefrency/dYbFoZB.jpg)